-Unusual mid-blue colouring that turns to deep purple towards the centre – and cream stamens with purple- tipped anthers – make the large and overwhelmingly abundant flowers on this vine a standout.
+Oh! the color of Eyers Gift!! is an unusual mid-blue deepening purple towards the center, then cream stamens with purple- tipped anthers!
+The large and overwhelmingly abundant flowers on this vine is a standout!
 The flowers have six or seven elliptically shaped tepals, with pointed tips and wavy margins.

 The many admirers of large clematis blossoms appreciate the late-flowering kind, which can expand an otherwise limited growing season.
 Because blue cultivars in this category are so rare, this new variety is even more desirable.
 Excellent for container or garden planting.